The cob house: from tradition to construction innovation

 Although they may look like little houses that belong in a fairy tale or Frodo’s house in ‘The Lord of the Rings’, cob houses recover ancient construction materials to fly the flag for an architectural movement based on bioconstruction and sustainability.

-COB: building with clay, sand and straw
+Cob: building with clay, sand and straw

 The term cob essentially refers to three natural materials used in construction: clay, sand and straw which, once mixed together, produce buildings with interesting features in terms of habitability and cost reduction.